 - When they will be receiving the invite

-Eliminate barriers: The harder it is for customers to leave reviews, the less likely they will be to leave a one.
+3. Eliminate barriers.
+The harder it is for customers to leave reviews, the less likely they will leave one.
 That’s why you need to make it as easy as possible, and if you’ve implemented an online review management platform as mentioned previously, you’re headed in the right direction.